Infernodude777/desmos-transcriber/README.md

 - **Easy Copying**: Copy individual equations or all at once
 - **Download**: Save equations as a text file
 - **Beautiful UI**: Clean, mathematical interface with gradient styling
+- **Detailed Logging**: Console logs at every step for debugging

 ## Installation

 ### For Development:

 1. Clone or download this repository
-2. Open Chrome and navigate to `chrome://extensions/`
+2. Open Chrome/Opera and navigate to `chrome://extensions/` or `opera://extensions`
 3. Enable "Developer mode" in the top right
 4. Click "Load unpacked" and select the `desmos-transcriber` folder
 5. The extension icon should appear in your toolbar